Universal-Basic-Compute/serenissima/backend/docs/ais.md

 #### Economic Impact:

 The AI rent adjustment system:
-- Creates a more dynamic and responsive housing market
+- Creates a more dynamic and responsive housing contract
 - Allows AI building owners to optimize their rental income
-- Provides market signals about the value of different housing types
+- Provides contract signals about the value of different housing types
 - Encourages citizens to seek affordable housing
-- Simulates the economic negotiations that would occur in a real housing market
+- Simulates the economic negotiations that would occur in a real housing contract

 ### Wage Adjustments